pingcap/docs/br/br-usage-backup.md

 ## Back up TiDB cluster snapshots

-A snapshot of a TiDB cluster contains only the latest and transaction-consistent data at a specific time.
+A snapshot of a TiDB cluster contains only the latest and transactionally consistent data at a specific time.
 You can back up the latest or specified snapshot data of a TiDB cluster by running the `br backup full` command.
-To get help on this command, run the `br backup full --help`.
+To get help on this command, run the `br backup full --help` command.

-Example: Back up the snapshot generated at '2022-01-30 07:42:23' to the `2022-01-30/` directory in the `backup-data` bucket of Amazon S3.
+Example: Back up the snapshot generated at `2022-01-30 07:42:23` to the `2022-01-30/` directory in the `backup-data` bucket of Amazon S3.

 {{< copyable "shell-regular" >}}